-- Games console (Xbox 360 and PS3 will run dvd’s as well)
+- Games console (Xbox 360 and PS4 will run dvd’s as well)

-- Sky/TV – can be done by you would need a long cable to run from your sky box or digital tuner to the projector.
-Over 10m and the image quality may be reduced so this may not be an option for everyone
+- Sky / Freeview – can be done but you would need a long HDMI cable to run from your sky box or Freeview box to the projector.
+Over 15mtr run of HDMI cable is not advised so this may not be an option for everyone

 Again assuming you don’t want to have to move all your equipment outside so we suggest some portable powered speakers to give you enough sound but wont disturb the neighbours too much!!

 Remember, the further back your projector is from the screen, the larger the image will be.
 You cannot beat the sun so even the brightest projector will be on a loosing battle if you are unable to shade your projection surface from direct sunlight or ambient lights if using the projector in the evening.

 A low priced DVD player that is not connected to your current home system is a good investment if you plan to use your garden as an outdoor home cinema.
 This will save you the hassle of unhooking your components every time you want to take it outside.
 You may also be able to use a laptop computer with a built in DVD player too.

 Last but not least cold beer/wine, BBQ, and few friends and a film and your ready to go!